-Overall, students seem to consistently agree with the statement that they would like to become more involved in the professional side of sustainability, and were equally as interested in becoming involved in the academic side of sustainability.
-Meanwhile, in 2020, the majority of students continue to disagree that they are currently involved in academic or personally-related sustainability opportunities, pointing to a potential gap and opportunity area.
+Overall, students seem to consistently agree with the statement that they would like to become more involved in both the professional and personal sides of sustainability.
+Meanwhile, as was also observed in 2020, again in 2021, students generally disagree that they are currently involved in academic or personally-related sustainability opportunities, pointing to a potential gap and opportunity area.
 Figure 1.8 suggests that this gap is particularly large among non-UENR majors.
-However, UENR majors may have found COVID restrictions challenging, as a gap emerged in 2020 on the professional side between preferred and actual involvement.
+However, UENR majors may continue to find COVID restrictions challenging, as a gap remained in 2021 on the professional side between preferred and actual involvement.
 Academic preferences and actual involvement remained relatively even for UENR.

 Figure 1.8.
-Current and desired involvement in academic and professional aspects of sustainability by student's primary program in 2020.
+Current and desired involvement in academic and professional aspects of sustainability by student's primary program in 2021.

-Students were also asked to choose three topics they would like to learn more about through taking sustainability-related courses at Ohio State (N = 1,232).
-As seen in Figure 1.9, climate change, health & wellbeing, and clean & renewable energy are still the most popular topics overall, however environmental and social justice, and ecosystems and biodiversity gained some popularity from 2019 to 2020.
+Students were also asked to choose three topics they would like to learn more about through taking sustainability-related courses at Ohio State (N = 1,034).
+As seen in Figure 1.9, climate change, health & wellbeing, and clean & renewable energy are still the most popular topics overall, and trends in 2021 largely followed 2020.